 - The React on Rails Doctrine

-For a quick and easy start, check out my FREE comprehensive course on using React with Rails.
+For a quick and easy start, check out my new course on using React with Rails.
 It’ll help you become a PRO at using React with Rails using hands-on video and text lessons.
-You can check out more details of the course here and sign up today for FREE.
+You can check out more details of the course here and sign up today.